liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2024-07-29 23:09:11 "benchmarks, like statistics, require context, otherwise you can make them say whatever you want."

 - 2024-07-29 22:59:57 "Experimentation over best practice.
 Best-practice-driven development allows lazy decision-making and usually does not lead to results, as each organization is a unique case.
 Instead, we can apply a more rigorous scientific process for determining the course of our performance work, using precise measurement and abundant experimentation."

 - 2024-07-29 21:51:35 "Little’s Law"